-A pupil is considered to have Special Educational Needs if they have either a learning difficulty or a disability and they need special educational provision to be made for them.
+A pupil is considered to have Special Educational Needs and/or disabilities if they have either a learning difficulty or a disability and they need special educational provision to be made for them.
 Special educational provision is defined as any education provision which is additional to, or different from, that generally made for others of the same age in mainstream school.
+Pupils with SEND are offered additional opportunities to gradually transition into Maple Tree and equally to a new setting (e.g. Secondary School).
+Please see our SEND Policy.

 At Maple Tree Primary School we believe that class teachers are teachers of all children.
-It is their responsibility to meet the needs of all pupils within their care.
-They do this by employing high quality teaching strategies which acknowledge the individual needs of each pupil in their class.
-When a pupil does not make adequate progress this is identified, and provision is put in place within the classroom setting to try to address this.
-The Code of Practice suggests that pupils are only identified as having a Special Educational Need if they continue to fail to make adequate progress once they have had all the appropriate Wave 1 interventions/adjustments and quality personalised teaching.
+It is their responsibility to meet the needs of all pupils within their care including anti-bullying measures found in this link.

-At Maple Tree Primary School, if this is the case, the pupil is then identified as having a Special Educational Need.
+Staff employ high quality teaching strategies which acknowledge the individual needs of pupils in their class.
+When a pupil does not make adequate progress, this is identified and provision is put in place within the classroom setting to try to address this.
+The Code of Practice suggests that pupils are only identified as having a Special Educational Need and/or disability if they continue to fail to make adequate progress once they have had all the appropriate Stage 1 interventions/adjustments and quality personalised teaching.
+At Maple Tree, if this is the case, the pupil is then identified as having a Special Educational Need.

-The Code of Practice (2014) identifies four broad categories of Special Educational Needs.
+The Code of Practice identifies four broad categories of need.
 These are:

 - 1. Communication and Interaction

 - 2. Cognition and Learning

 - 3. Social, Emotional and Mental Health Difficulties

-- 4. Sensory and Physical Needs
+- 4. Sensory and Physical Needs.